ziraax/PlanktonFlow/README.md

 3. **Create a virtual environment**:

 Virtual environments in Python are isolated directories that contain their own Python interpreter and libraries, allowing you to manage dependencies for each project separately.
 This prevents conflicts between packages required by different projects and ensures reproducible setups.
-This comes handy on project like this one where there a lot of dependencies.
+This comes in handy in a project like this one, where there are a lot of dependencies.

 To create a virtual environment, open a terminal in the folder where you downloaded the project and run :